pushkarmourya/Not-So-Social-Media/README.md

 # Not-So-Social-Media

-This is not a social media
+This is not a social media, If you think it is, then you are wrong